-The Health Care Fraud Statute states that "Whoever knowingly and willfully executes, or attempts to execute, a scheme to ... defraud any health care benefit program ... shall be fined ... or imprisoned not more than 10 years, or both."
+The Health Care Fraud Statute states that "Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice to defraud any health care benefit program ... shall be fined under this title or imprisoned not more than 10 years, or both."

 Conviction under the statute does not require proof that the violator had knowledge of the law or specific intent to violate the law.
 For more information, refer to 18 U.S.C.
-Section 1346 on the Internet.
+Section 1346-1347.